OWASP/www-project-developer-guide/draft/08-verification/02-tools/04-nettacker.md

 ### 6.2.4 Nettacker

-OWASP Nettacker is a command line utility for automated information & vulnerability scanning.
+OWASP Nettacker is a command line utility for automated network and vulnerability scanning.
-It can be used during penetration testing for both internal and external security assessments.
+It can be used during penetration testing for both internal and external security assessments of networks.

 The Nettacker [breaker/tool project][nettacker-project] is an OWASP Incubator Project;
 the latest version can be downloaded from the project's [github repository][nettacker-install].

 #### What is Nettacker?

-To Do: go into more detail about Nettacker so that a developer / penetration tester can gain an overview of what this attack surface management project can provide for them.
+[Nettacker][nettacker-project] is an automated penetration testing tool.
+It is used to scan a network to discover nodes and servers on the network including subdomains.
+Nettacker can then identify servers, services and port numbers in use.

+Nettacker is a modular python application that that can be extended with other scanning functions.
+There are many modules available grouped as:

+* [Scan][nettacker-scan] modules
+* [Vulnerability][nettacker-vuln] modules
+* [Brute force][nettacker-brute] modules

 #### Why use it?

-To Do: provide more context for Nettacker that allows developers or penetration testers to determine whether to use it.
+Nettacker is easy to use from the command line, making it easy to use in scripts, and also comes with a web browser interface for easy navigation of the results.
+This makes it a quick and reliable way to gain information from a network.
+Nettacker runs across various platforms, Windows / Linux / MacOS, and can be used for auditing purposes or for penetration testing.

 #### How to use it

 The OWASP Spotlight series provides an overview of attack surface management using Nettacker:
 'Project 11 - [Nettacker][spotlight11]'.

-To Do: give a brief outline of how Nettacker provides value for a penetration tester.
-Do not repeat the project documentation itself; ideally provide a primer and a pointer to the documentation.
+The documentation for Nettacker is provided in the repository wiki pages;
+follow [these instructions][nettacker-install] to install it.

+Nettacker is a flexible and modular scanning tool that can be used in many ways and with many options.
+The best way to start using it is by following the [introduction video][nettacker-intro] and then taking it from there.

 ----